 #1: The characters and their relationships

-For instance, Shaya questions her own capability and painfully longs to be at home and safe like she was before the darkness began.
-Prince Rowan is also thirteen, a prince, and in the beginning very reluctant to leave his life of luxury and his formal title within the castle walls.
+For instance, Shaya questions her own capability throughout the novel and painfully longs to be at home and safe like she was before the darkness began.
+Prince Rowan is also thirteen, a prince, and initially very reluctant to leave his life of luxury and his formal title within the castle walls.
 When Shaya and Rowan’s adventure first begins, he is fussy about Shaya forgetting to address him as “Prince Rowan” or “your highness,” and he also develops a little bit of an attitude when Shaya tells him to take off his crown because they were gaining an audience.
-Believably royal; believably thirteen years old.
+His character is believably royal and believably thirteen years old.
 I praise this so much.

 First of all: woot-woot for nontraditional family dynamics!
 Both of these relationships are formed by unique circumstances and not by blood, which I really love to see and want to see more of in books in general.
 Second of all, these relationships are a major pull-at-your-heart-strings-while-also-making-you-laugh kind of vibe.
-For example…

-#2: The different races and kingdoms—-the fantastical aspects of the book.
+#2: The different races and kingdoms.
+The fantastical aspects of the book.

-But all jokes aside, the fantasy aspect of this book made it interesting and helped me exercise some mental creativity.
+In all, the fantasy aspect of this book made it interesting and helped me exercise some mental creativity.

-Finally, #3: The plot*
+#3: The plot

 I think this book had a great premise.
 I was very intrigued by the sudden darkness spreading across the different kingdoms, and the prologue about the ancient tale of the Fallen God hooked me in from the start.

-However, this is where my criticism begins.
+However, this is also where my criticism begins.
 Unfortunately, I believe the plot itself was better than the execution of it.
 Here’s why:

-This is my main point of frustration with this book.
-When Rakmar makes his first appearance, he is described as a shadow, man-like figure surrounded by dark winds.
+This is by far my main point of frustration with this book.
+When Rakmar makes his first appearance, he is described as a man-like shadow figure surrounded by dark winds.
 My first thought was “wow, this is a really cool antagonist!
 I can’t wait to see what havoc he wreaks on Arrolyn.”

 There are my three biggest pros and cons of The Shattered Moon.
 Again, just because I didn’t love this book doesn’t mean you won’t, and it doesn’t mean it’s a bad book!
-Actually, because I know this will be a series, and because I really loved the fantastical aspects and character relationships of this book, this is a world that I would want to return to once the next book is released.
+Actually, because I know this will be a series and because I really loved the fantastical aspects and character relationships, this is a world that I want to return to once the next book is released.